fridaygiving/fridaygiving/README.md

-- 👋 Hi, We are @fridaygiving
-- 💞️ Never miss charity on a Friday.
+- 👋 Never miss charity on a Friday.
-- 👀 Raise funds for worthy local charities/causes or any individuals in financial hardship.
+- 💞️ Among the best of your days is Friday (Prophet Muhammad)